 The Community Outreach Program provides a range of services for adults, young adults, and families in Colchester, Essex, Hinesburg, Milton, Richmond, Shelburne, South Burlington, Williston, and Winooski.
 Outreach specialists work with police and service providers to coordinate support for individuals who have mental health, substance use, housing, or other social service needs.
 The team is also a resource for downtown businesses and service providers who make referrals when they are aware of an individual in need of social service supports.
 Outreach workers also make efforts to prevent and address the sometimes disruptive behaviors of individuals who demonstrate acute and chronic mental illness or substance use disorders.

-Clients can self-refer to Street Outreach or they are engaged by a team member in participating communities.
+Clients can self-refer to Community Outreach or they are engaged by a team member in participating communities.
 The team also receives referrals from service providers, police, family members or friends, merchants, and concerned community members.

 Community Support Program